Chamomile Tea and Warfarin: Can You Take Them Together?

 What happens when you take chamomile tea with warfarin?

-The clinical signal that put this combination on the map is a published case report from 2006.
-A 70-year-old woman on a long-stable warfarin dose was admitted to a Montreal hospital with multiple internal hemorrhages, including a 12 by 7 by 6 cm retroperitoneal hematoma and bilateral rectus muscle bleeding.
-Her INR on admission was 7.9, far above her therapeutic range.
-She had recently begun drinking chamomile tea four or five times daily and applying chamomile-based body lotion to treat congestion from an upper respiratory infection.
-Her diet, warfarin dose, and adherence had not changed.
+The clinical signal that put this combination on the map is a single published case report.
+An older woman whose warfarin had been stable for a long time was admitted to hospital with severe internal bleeding and an INR far above her target range.
+She had recently begun drinking chamomile tea several times a day and applying a chamomile-based lotion to ease symptoms of an upper respiratory infection, while her diet, warfarin dose, and adherence had not changed.

 Why is this important?

 Warfarin has one of the narrowest therapeutic windows of any commonly prescribed drug.
-Small disturbances to its absorption, protein binding, or metabolism can push the INR out of range.
-An INR above 5 markedly raises the risk of major bleeding; an INR near 8 is considered a medical emergency.
+Small disturbances to its absorption, protein binding, or metabolism can push the INR out of range, and a markedly elevated INR sharply raises the risk of serious bleeding.

 People taking warfarin are routinely warned about leafy greens, cranberry juice, alcohol, and over-the-counter anti-inflammatories, but herbal teas are often overlooked because they feel like food rather than medicine.
-Chamomile is specifically marketed as gentle and safe, which can lead patients to drink it in large volumes during illness or stress, exactly the situations where they may also be taking additional medications that further interact with warfarin.
+Chamomile is specifically marketed as gentle and safe, which can lead people to drink it in large volumes during illness or stress — exactly the situations where they may also be taking additional medications that interact with warfarin.

-It is worth noting that the evidence base for this interaction is dominated by the single case report described above.
-A more recent randomized, placebo-controlled crossover trial in healthy volunteers found that chamomile tea or powder taken three times daily for seven days did not significantly alter prothrombin time or other coagulation markers.
-This does not exclude an interaction in patients who are already on warfarin and who may have additional risk factors such as advanced age, polypharmacy, or concurrent illness.
+It is important to keep this in proportion.
+The evidence for the interaction rests largely on the single case report described above, and a more recent randomized, placebo-controlled crossover trial in healthy volunteers found that chamomile taken for about a week did not significantly change prothrombin time or other coagulation markers.
+That does not rule out a problem in people who are already on warfarin and who may carry extra risk factors such as advanced age, multiple medications, or concurrent illness — but it does mean an occasional cup is unlikely to be the issue, while heavy or sudden changes are.

 What should you do?

-Watch carefully for early bleeding signs: nosebleeds, bleeding gums, unexplained bruising, pink or brown urine, black stools, heavier than normal menstrual bleeding, or unusual headache or back pain.
-Any of these warrant a same-day INR check.
+• Every day while you take both: keep your chamomile intake the same from day to day, and stay alert for early bleeding signs — nosebleeds, bleeding gums, unexplained bruising, pink or brown urine, black stools, heavier-than-normal menstrual bleeding, or unusual headache or back pain.

-Be alert to other chamomile products you may not think of as drugs: skin lotions, mouthwashes, bath products, and combination herbal blends often marketed for sleep or anxiety frequently contain chamomile alongside other herbs (such as feverfew or ginkgo) that also affect bleeding.
+Be alert to chamomile products you may not think of as medicine: skin lotions, mouthwashes, bath products, and combination herbal blends marketed for sleep or anxiety often contain chamomile alongside other herbs (such as feverfew or ginkgo) that can also affect bleeding.

 Which specific products are affected?